VitalyArtemiev/exanima-save-to-checkpoint/README.md

 This script only renames files, eliminating possibility of data loss (almost, I'm not sure what happens if the file is renamed midway through being saved by the game, but the chances of that are either very small or zero).
 All potential file conflicts are avoided, old files with conflicting names are renamed.

 Why I made this: my game got autosaved in a really dumb spot where I was forced to loot several containers and re-equip a ton of stuff if I wanted to have a chance of not dying.
-After 10+ attempts, I got sick of it and found a way for the game to treat normal exit saves as checkpoint saves.
+After 10+ attempts, I got sick of it and found a way for the game to treat normal exit saves as checkpoint saves (thanks to u/Puntley on reddit).
 Stop wasting my time!

 Before running this script, ***!!!make sure you exit to Exanima Main menu!!!***.
 I am not responsible if something happens to your save if the game is not in Main menu or closed entirely.